cardano-foundation/CIPs/CIP-????/README.md

 * Cardano will become first blockchain to verify PQC standard signatures, thus getting first-mover advantage.

+## Use cases

+Adding multiple PQC signature algorithms will allow the following:

+* opt-in migration of wallets and smart contracts to safer cryptographic protocol
+* pay-as-you-go for longer signatures required for post-quantum resistance
+* opt-in resistance to _cryptocalypse_ - surprise breakage of a single major encryption algorithm - by using multiple signature algorithms for redundancy.
+* compliance with US government regulations past July 2023, when all agencies are expected to plan post-quantum migration.

 ## Specification

 [`DSIGN`]() class instance should be provided for the post-quantum signature algorithms.